Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: Local Fokker-Planck equations

 where $m_{j \to i}(n_i)$ is the conditional average

 As in the Fokker-Planck equation for the whole system, the local version in Eq.~\eqref{eq:der_Pi_final} has two different contributions.
 The first line in the equation shows the diffusion term.
 On the other hand, after averaging over the rest of species, the single species $i$ senses an effective drift $n_i \big(1 - n_i - \!\! \sum_{j \in \partial i^{-}} \! \alpha_{ij} \, m_{j \to i}(n_i, t) \big) + \lambda$, where $n_j$ is substituted by its conditional average $m_{j \to i}(n_i, t)$.
-For more details on the derivation of Eq.~\eqref{eq:der_Pi_final}, the reader is referred to Section 1 of the Supplemental Materials (SM).
+To get Eq.~\eqref{eq:der_Pi_final}, we again need the reflecting boundary conditions of the full Fokker-Planck equation \eqref{eq:FokkerPlanck}, which translate to enforcing that $(T-\lambda) \lim_{n_i \to 0} P(n_i)=0$ for all $i$.
+For more details on the derivation, the reader is referred to Section 1 of the Supplemental Materials (SM).

 We have not introduced any approximation so far.
 To solve Eq.~\eqref{eq:der_Pi_final}, one would also need to obtain all the functions $m_{j \to i}(n_i)$, but from its definition (Eq.~\eqref{eq:def_mji}) it is evident that this is equivalent to getting the solution for the pair probabilities $P_t(n_i, n_j)$.
 Indeed, to compute the conditional probability density $P_t(n_j \mid n_i)$, we need the pair $P_t(n_i, n_j)$ and the single-site $P_t(n_i)$ probabilities.
 As we will show in the next section, the local Fokker-Planck equation for $P_t(n_i, n_j)$ depends, in turn, on probabilities $P_t(n_i, n_j, n_k)$ defined over three species.
 After iterating this process, we get a hierarchy of equations that never closes until we recover the full Eq.~\eqref{eq:FokkerPlanck}.
 Therefore, solving Eq.~\eqref{eq:der_Pi_final} has the same level of difficulty as solving Eq.~\eqref{eq:FokkerPlanck}.